maegul/ResChapter/our-first-web-page.md

 trace1 = { ...  marker: {color: , size: , line:{color: , width: }}}
 ```

 * `Plotly.newPlot` takes a third argument, which is the **layout**.
-Go to [https://plot.ly/javascript/figure-labels/](https://plot.ly/javascript/figure-labels/) and add a title and axis titles to this plot.
+Go to [https://plot.ly/javascript/figure-labels/](https://plot.ly/javascript/figure-labels/) and figure our how to add a title and axis titles to this plot.
 Eg:

 ```JavaScript
 layout = {title:  , xaxis: {...}}